Youth Protection Program

 What is the role of departments to ensure background checks are happening?

-As defined in the proposed policy (IV.C.2), the Program Director is ultimately responsible to ensure background checks are in place for Authorized Personnel prior to accepting responsibility for minors.
+As defined in the policy (IV.C.2), the Program Director is ultimately responsible to ensure background checks are in place for Authorized Personnel prior to accepting responsibility for minors.